 Anacortes is the jumping off point for the San Juan Islands and Sidney, British Columbia on Vancouver Island.
-The Washington State Ferry serves four islands in the archipelago: Lopez, Shaw, Orcas, and San Juan Islands.
-There are seven Orcas ferries a day each way, taking 65 to 80 minutes, many stoping also at Lopez and/or Shaw.
+The Washington State Ferry serves four of 250 islands in the archipelago: Lopez, Shaw, Orcas, and San Juan.
+There are seven Orcas ferries a day each way, taking 65 to 80 minutes, many stopping also at Lopez and/or Shaw.

 Until a few years ago, the Orcas ferry operated on a first come/first served basis for vehicle traffic and in busy times you might have to wait through several sailings before being waved aboard.
 If you arrived at the terminal later in the day, you might be stranded until the next morning.

 Now it’s possible to make reservations.
 For instance, 30% of the 2019 summer space became available for booking April 23rd.
 Another 30% becomes available two weeks before a specific sailing.
 Two days before a sailing another 30% is released.
-The remainder, 10% is held for stand-by and emergency use.
+The remainder, 10% is held for stand-by and emergency use at time of sailing.

-If you know when you’re going to travel to the San Juans you can get a confirmed reservation, assuming you act two months before the start of the season or two weeks before a sailing, providing you act promptly on the day the space become available to reserve.
+If you know when you’re going to travel to the San Juans you can get a confirmed reservation, assuming you act two months before the start of the season or two weeks before a sailing and providing you act promptly on the day the space becomes available to reserve.
 In a pinch you can always try stand-by though you might have to wait.

 Some Orcas Islanders use the ferry daily, some several times a month, and some rarely.
-We traveled off-island two or three times a month, usually to go to Costco in Burlington, east of Anacortes on route I-5, or south to Seattle, Olympia, California, New Mexico, or Colorado.
+When living on Orcas we traveled off-island two or three times a month, usually to go to Costco in Burlington, east of Anacortes on route I-5, or south to Seattle, Olympia, California, New Mexico, or Colorado.

 In the sixteen years we had property in the San Juans we rode the ferries hundreds of times.
-At the beginning, once onboard, we usually took the stairs from the car decks to the passenger seating and often found friends to talk with.
-Later in our Islands life, we’d likely stay in the car and take a nap.
+At the beginning, once onboard, we usually took the stairs from the car decks to the passenger decks and often found friends to talk with.
+Later in our Island life, we’d likely stay in the car and take a nap.

 Monday, July 29th